unifyai/orchestra/docs/home/make_your_first_request.rst

 Using the Python Package
 ------------------------------------
-If you're using python, the easiest way to query these endpoints is using our python package `unifyai <https://pypi.org/project/unifyai/>`_ which you can install using pip as shown below:
+The easiest way to query these endpoints is using the `unifyai <https://pypi.org/project/unifyai/>`_ Python package.
+You can install it doing:

 .. code-block:: bash